 If you’re recently recovering from knee surgery, for example, a knee sleeve won’t limit movement enough to ensure proper healing.
 However, if you experience knee pain after workouts, a knee sleeve may be a good way to reduce pain and swelling and prevent future injury.

 Knee sleeves are generally safe.
 The most common issue Minnis sees in his practice is skin irritation due to poor fit.

 “You want to make sure that the sleeve is tight but not so tight that it drastically limits movement or causes discomfort,” he says.
 “On the flip side, you don’t want the brace to be so loose that it slides around when you’re moving.”

 Minnis’ tip for purchasing online is to buy two sizes and keep whichever one feels more comfortable while you’re walking or performing the activity you intend to use the sleeve for.

 A knee brace is a more supportive alternative to a knee sleeve.
 Taping, which involves wrapping the knee in special tape to limit unwanted movement and support the joint, is another alternative, Minnis says.

 However, keep in mind that tape has to be applied each time before the activity, while “a sleeve simply needs to be pulled up and you’re ready to go,” he says.

-If you have minor knee issues and are looking to reduce your knee pain and support your mobility, a knee sleeve could be a great option.
+If you have minor knee issues and are looking to reduce some knee pain and support your mobility, a knee sleeve could be a great option.
 The guide above can help you find one with the right level of support for your particular knee issue and activity level.